 Follow-up stool culture should be considered for patients who fail to respond clinically to appropriate antimicrobial therapy.
 In patients with persistent or recurrent diarrhea despite therapy, clinicians should consider other enteric infections in the context of the patient’s immune status and, in all cases, the possibility of C. difficile or the development of antimicrobial resistance.

 The pharmacologic approach to recurrent enteric infections is covered in the section on directed therapy for each bacterial species.
-As noted above, secondary prophylaxis should be considered for patients with recurrent Salmonella bacteremia (CIII) and those with recurrent shigellosis (BIII) or campylobacteriosis (BIII).
+As noted above, secondary prophylaxis should be considered for patients with recurrent Salmonella bacteremia (BIII) and, in some circumstances, for those with recurrent shigellosis (BIII) or campylobacteriosis (BIII).

 Special Considerations During Pregnancy